commercetools/commercetools-sunrise-java/ONBOARDING.md

 ###Template
 Sunrise uses [Handlebars.java](https://jknack.github.io/handlebars.java/) by default as a template engine.

 In order to find the corresponding template source file, it searches first inside the classpath `/templates`.
 If the file is not found there, then it tries inside the Template's Webjars dependency (i.e. `/META-INF/resources/webjars/templates`).
-This behaviour can be modified as explained in _[Change template source loaders](#change-template-source-loaders)_.
+This enables a practical way to override parts of the template without the need of replacing it completely, as we will see in the section _[Customize HTML](#customize-html)_.

-This mechanism enables a practical way to override parts of the template without the need of replacing it completely, as we will see in the section _[Customize HTML](#customize-html)_.
+Learn how to modify this behaviour in _[Change template source loaders](#change-template-source-loaders)_.

 ###Web Assets
 There are two types of routes that serve web assets in Sunrise: